pranav-shukla/learningelasticstack/chapter-04/README.md

 # Import network traffic data to learn Analytics capabilities of Elasticsearch

 Steps 1 and 2 are required only if logstash is not previously installed on your system.
-This example has been tested with logstash 5.5.2 but any version of logstash 5.x should work.

-1. Download the latest 5.x version of logstash for your operating system from https://www.elastic.co/downloads/logstash
+1. Download the latest 6.x version of logstash for your operating system from https://www.elastic.co/downloads/logstash.
+At the time of writing this book logstash-6.0.0 was the latest version.
 2. Extract logstash on your system.
 3. Copy the <b>files</b> directory in your logstash home folder.
 If logstash was installed at /usr/share/logstash, after copying the files, the structure of files should look like -